JuliaDynamics/DiscreteEvents.jl/docs/src/index.md

 `Simulate.jl` is a new package and still in early development.
 Please use, test and help  evolve it.
 Its GitHub repository is at [https://github.com/pbayer/Simulate.jl](https://github.com/pbayer/Simulate.jl).

+### Breaking changes in v0.3.0
+- **breaking change**: Logging functions are now removed (they were not useful enough).

-### New in v0.3.0, development
+### New functionality in v0.3.0

-- Arguments to an event function in a [`SimFunction`](@ref) can now be also symbols, expressions or other SimFunctions.
+- Arguments to `SimFunction` can now be given also as symbols, expressions or as other SimFunctions.
 They will then be evaluated at event time before they are passed to the event function.
-- [`Simulate.version`](@ref) gives now the package version.
+  - `Simulate.version` gives now the package version.
-- **breaking change**: Logging functions are now removed (they were not useful enough).
-- `Simulate.jl` is now much faster (up to 4x) due to optimizations.
+  - `Simulate.jl` is now **much faster** (up to 4x) due to optimizations.

+### Deprecated functionality in v0.3.0
+- Evaluating expressions or symbols at global scope is much slower than using `SimFunction`s and gives now a one time warning.
+This functionality may be removed entirely in a future version.
+(Please write an issue if you want to keep it.)

 ### Earlier releases